cmstas/StopAnalysis2016/StopBabyMaker/README.md

 ## Running the babymaker

 The main exectuable is `runBabyMaker`.
-To run it, you need to provide a minimum of one argument, and a maximum of six.
+To run it, you need to provide at least the first argument, and a maximum of six arguments.

 `./runBabyMaker sample_name nevents file_number outpath sampleList isFastsim`

 - **sample\_name**: This is the compact name for the sample you want to run on.
 These sample names are defined in the various sample\*.dat files.